stud131/docs-monaca/content/products_guide/migration/telerik_migration.en.md

 ---
-title: Migration from Telerik
+title: Migration from Telerik Platform
 hidden: true
 ---

-Monaca is built on top of Cordova.
-Therefore, any Cordova projects can be imported into Monaca.

-In this page, we will demonstrate a quick and easy steps to migrate a Telerik project into Monaca.
+In this page, we will demonstrate a quick and easy steps to migrate a Telerik AppBuilder project into Monaca.
 After finish this guide, you would be able to run, test/debug and build an app from your telerik project using Monaca!
 Let's get started!

 ## Cordova version & Build Environment